QDucasse/lectern/README.md

-### 2019 - Varoumas, Modèles de programmation de haut niveau pour microcontrôleurs à faibles ressources
+---

+### 2019 - Varoumas, High-level programming models for microcontrollers with scarce resources
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

-### 2020 - Fournier, Menchir Generic High-Speed FPGA Model-Checker
+### 2020 - Fournier, Menhir Generic High-Speed FPGA Model-Checker
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

 *[08/12/2020]*